Unreal Engine Plugin Manual

 Last but not least, you need to connect the Generate Room Token process flow output to the input of your Join Room node.

-Adding a media stream
+Adding a Media Stream

 Now that we have joined a room, we need to add our microphone (at least if users should be able to talk) to the room